 One of the most effective ways to immediately reduce stress is to remove yourself from the situation, even if it is only for a few minutes.
 This often is enough time to gain a new perspective or help you feel less overwhelmed.

 Technology is everywhere.
-Most of us hold it in our hand all day long.
-If it isn’t our smartphone, it’s the tablet, laptop or Netflix—whatever your choice of media is.
+Most of us hold it in our hands all day long.
+If it isn’t our smartphone, it’s the tablet, laptop, or Netflix—whatever your choice of media is.
 We have become so accustomed to answering every text as soon as we get it and checking our email the second it comes in.
-These impulses are yet another distraction and potential stressful incident.
+These impulses are yet another distraction and potentially stressful incident.
 Social media and playing games can be fun, but too much of a good thing is not good at all.
-Electronics are becoming an addiction themselves.
+Electronics are becoming an addiction.
 To de-stress you have to slow down and find a quiet space—a space without an electronic device.

 4. Sleep tight.